Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting Versailles as a family| ©Dennis Jarvis

 Who hasn't been there?
-You're peacefully visiting a museum or monument and suddenly the kids have an overwhelming urge to go to the toilet.
+You're peacefully visiting a museum or monument and suddenly the little ones have an overwhelming urge to go to the toilet.
 To avoid this unwelcome urge, it's always a good idea for them to go to the toilet before starting the visit.
 Especially because, as you can see, there are many things to see at the Palace of Versailles.

 There are toilets at the entrance, next to the ticket offices and in the cloakrooms.
 There are also toilets scattered throughout the gardens.
 These are usually less crowded than those at the Palace of Versailles.
-Here you can check the locations of the toilets at Versailles.
+Here you can check the locations of the toilets in Versailles.

 Bring a cloth baby carrier if you are going to enter the Palace of Versailles

-Mom and Child in a Stroller| ©William Fortunato
+Mother and Child in a Stroller| ©William Fortunato

-Mom and Child in a Stroller| ©William Fortunato
+Mother and Child in a Stroller| ©William Fortunato

 Explore fairytale Versailles with the kids